Mitsuolevel/Scrambuner/README.md

 This is a pre alpha mod of a Voron Afterburner, to except a Phatus Apus extruder.
 A proof of concept was shown to a handful of people at MRRF 2023

-decided on a candidate for the toolhead board EEB36
+decided on a candidate for the toolhead board hartk Voron Afterburner Toolhead v3.rabbit

 ![Scramburner test print top view](Images/top_down.jpg)
 ![Scramburner test print toolboard right side](Images/toolboard_right_side.jpg)